devlive-community/datacap/README.md

 ---

-DBM can query data from any SQL-speaking datastore or data engine (ClickHouse and more).
+DataCap can query data from any SQL-speaking datastore or data engine (ClickHouse, MySQL, Presto and more).

 Here are some of the major database solutions that are supported: